 FVES Academic Continuity PlanParents,Here is is our current plan for the remainder of this school year:

-- Learning packets will be available weekly.
-Packets will not be returned.
+- Learning packets will be available every two weeks.
+Packets will not be returned due to concerns about COVID.

-- Bus delivery of packets will be on Tuesdays at the students’ afternoon bus stop.
-Allow 10-15 minutes around the scheduled stops.
+- Bus delivery of packets will be on Tuesdays (beginning April 7th) at the students’ afternoon bus stop every two weeks.
+Allow 20-30minutes around the scheduled stops.
 FVES staff will hand out packets.
 Remember, social distancing is critical!

 - Parent packet pick up will be available on the front porch of the school on Wednesday mornings until the following week.
-Grade level packets are the same and will be in grade level bins.
+Grade level packets for two weeks are the same and will be in grade level bins.

 - Packets will also be available on the school website.

-- We will have a Home Learning Hotline available if you need help with the school work on Mondays, Tuesdays, and Fridays from 8:00 am-12:00 pm.
-We will have a special hotline number TBA.
+- We will have a Home Learning Hotline available if you need help with the school work on Mondays, Wednesdays and Fridays from 8:00 am-12:00 pm.
+We will have a special hotline number (205) 342-2816.

 - Report cards and Snapcodes for enrollment will be mailed home next week (Apr.
 6-9).